boutiques/boutiques/README.md

 "[good first issue](https://github.com/boutiques/boutiques/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22)") to start seeing where you can lend a hand.
 We look forward to approving your amazing contributions!

+# Examples
+We have a [simple]() and a [complex](https://github.com/boutiques/boutiques/tree/master/tools/python/boutiques/schema/examples/example1) Boutiques descriptor to help you get started with your own descriptor.